andrie/surveydata/README.md

 ## Motivation

-Specifically, the package makes it easy question text (metadata) with the data itself.
+Specifically, the package makes it easy to include the question text as metadata with the data itself.

 To track the questions of a survey, you have two options: